telerik/fiddler-everywhere-docs/capture-traffic/capture-network-traffic.md

 - Ensure that the currently logged user on macOS has administrative privileges that allows installation and enablement network extensions.

-If you experience any troubles installing and enabling the Fiddler's network extension for macOS, please reach out to us through [the Telerik Support Center](https://www.telerik.com/account/support-center).
+If you experience any troubles installing and enabling the Fiddler's network extension for macOS, please contact us through [the Telerik Support Center](https://www.telerik.com/account/support-center).

 ## Removing the macOS Network Extension